chiragbharadwaj/ro/spec/README.md

   | while LPAREN EXPR RPAREN do
       STATEMENTS
     done
+  | raise ID
+  | raise ID STRING
   | give EXPR

 # An expression is one of the following:
 #   • The unit value or a primitive integer/float, boolean, or char/string
-#   • An identifier, i.e. a variable's name (which could be a list's name or a record's name)
+#   • An identifier, i.e. a variable's name (which could be a list's name or a
+#       record's name)
 #   • A record's field name
 #   • An empty list ([])
 #   • A (non-empty) list with some contents